kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 ./setup-runtime1-agent.sh
 ```

-You can watch the installation progress by looking at the statuses of Pods that are deployed in the cluster.
+You can watch the installation progress by checking the statuses of Pods that are deployed in the cluster.
 After a successful deployment of the Runtime Agent component, it fetches the configuration and applies it to the cluster.
 The NodeApp Pod should be recreated with the injected Dapr sidecar.

 ```bash
 watch kubectl --context=k3d-runtime1 get po --all-namespaces